ionic-team/ionic-site/docs/v2/components/index.md

 }
 ```

-The `modal.open()` function also be receive an object as the second argument that will be passed to the modal.
+The `modal.open()` function can also receive an object as the second argument that will be passed to the modal.
 See the [Modal API docs](/docs/v2/api/components/modal/Modal/) for more information.

 <h2 id="modes" class="section-header">Modes</h2>